 - Roll out the chilled pastry on a lightly floured surface to a little less than 1/8 inch thick.
 Cut out rounds of pastry and line 6 cavities of a jumbo muffin pan.
 Re-roll the remaining pastry and cut out 6 lids, one for each pie.
 Fill any empty muffin tin holes halfway with water for an even bake.

 - Put a couple small spoonfuls of turkey gravy in the bottom of each pie.
 (If you have leftover stuffing to use, put a layer in here.)
 Layer three or four slices of potato on top, then put a few small spoonfuls of cranberry sauce on the potatoes.
 Top with a few more potato slices.
 Put more turkey gravy on top.

 - Brush the edges of the pastry with beaten egg and lay the lids on each pie.
 Press the edges to seal and crimp with a fork.
 Brush the whole pie with beaten egg and cut two small vent holes in the top.
 If the pastry is getting warm and greasy, chill the pies in the fridge for 10 minutes before baking.

-- Bake the pies at 400 F for 30 minutes, until the pies are golden brown.
+- Bake at 400 F for 30 minutes, until they are golden brown.

-- Let the pies cool in the pan for 15 minutes, then let them cool on a wire rack until ready to serve.
+- Let them cool in the pan for 15 minutes, then let them cool on a wire rack until ready to serve.

 - Use a sturdy homemade pastry for the best flavor and texture.
 Empanada dough or hot water crust are good choices.

 - In a rush?
 Make a big pie in a round pie plate instead of individual ones.

 - Don't overfill the pies, or the filling will bubble up and leak out in the oven.

 - Let the pies cool in the tin for a few minutes before putting them on a wire rack.